The 1970s

 Second oil shock

 After the Iranian revolution world oil prices soared from around US$13 a barrel to US$32.
-The government sought to reduce oil consumption with measures ranging from the ambitious ‘Think Big’ projects to the introduction of carless days.
+The government sought to reduce oil consumption in a number of ways, ranging from the ambitious and expensive ‘Think Big’ projects to the introduction of carless days.
 The term ‘Think Big’ was first used by cabinet minister Allan Highet in a speech to a National Party conference in 1977.
 The projects included a plant at Waitara to produce methanol for export.
 The most ambitious was the Motunui synfuel plant.
 A world first, this converted gas to methanol (methyl alcohol) and then to synthetic petrol.
 While technically successful it proved to be uneconomic – like many of the other projects – when world oil prices fell in the 1980s.
 The 1979 National Development Act gave the government the power to accelerate projects believed to be in the national interest.
-However, plans to construct an aluminium smelter at Aramoana near the entrance to Otago Harbour were ultimately shelved after stubborn resistance by environmentalists.
+However, plans to construct an aluminium smelter at Aramoana on Otago Harbour were ultimately shelved because of resistance on environmental grounds.

 Erebus disaster